rogerc/file-stream-rotator/README.md

 ## Purpose

-To provide an automated rotation of Express/Connect logs or anything else that writes to a log on a regular basis that needs to be rotated based on date.
-It can also be rotated based on a size limit and remove old log files based on count or elapsed days.
+To provide an automated rotation of Express/Connect logs or anything else that writes to a file on a regular basis that needs to be rotated based on date, a size limit or combination and remove old log files based on count or elapsed days.

 ## Install